 The Input Chemical Failure Alarm feature monitors for a flow error exceeding the built-in delay necessary for Flow Detector start up and stop.
 Under normal circumstances, a flow error does not occur for more than a second or two and this would not activate the alarm.
 This is also less than the switching time between chemicals when they alternate.
-In the event a flow error occurs, the corresponding Oxi Flow or Acid Flow error would be indicated on the front panel LCD display, automatic acid/oxidizer input will stop, the warning light will flash and the horn will sound.
+In the event a flow error occurs, the corresponding Oxi Flow or Acid Flow error would be indicated on the front panel LCD display, automatic acid/oxidizer input will stop, the Alert light will flash and the horn will sound.

-To prevent the error from recurring, you must first determine the cause of the flow error.
+To prevent the error from recurring, you must determine the cause of the flow error and take corrective action.
 First, operate the valve manually and observe the glass tube between the valve and the injector.
 If there is no flow, check for valve failure, a broken or leaking feed pipe or an obstruction in the feed pipe.
 If there is sufficient flow, check for debris in the flow detector preventing proper operation and clean out the lines to keep it from happening again.
-You can see the "Flow" and "No Flow" LEDs on the motherboard during and after acid and oxidizer are pumped.
-This is to verify proper warning system operation and should be observed occasionally while etching.
-The "Oxi Pulses" and "Acid Pulses" LEDs on the motherboard may be used to determine the approximate rate at which the oxidizer or acid is flowing while being added.
 The actual flow rate can be monitored in service mode 0 for acid and 1 for oxidizer as identified previously.